 On the edge of Lake Wakatipu, the village of Kingston earned fame as home to the historic steam train which shares its name – the Kingston Flyer, now available for charter trips.

-Before making the 47km trip back to the bustle of Queenstown, take time to soak up the tranquility and reflect on your accomplishments.
+Before making the 47km trip back to the bustle of Queenstown, take time to soak up the tranquillity and reflect on your accomplishments.
 You’ve earned it.